ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 ---

-Q. Consider a system for radiation therapy planning (Fig. 2.3).
+### Q: Consider a system for radiation therapy planning (Fig. 2.3).
 Given a patient with a malignant tumour, the problem is to select the optimal radiation exposure time for that patient.
 A key element in this problem is estimating the probability that a given tumour will be eradicated given certain covariates.
 A data scientist collects information relating to this radiation therapy system.

 <table align='center'>
   <tr>
     <td align="center">